Charlotte-Marie/PAI_Advanced_Approach/README.md

 **Specific requirements:**

 - **features.txt**: Certain processes in the script hinge on distinguishing feature types (binary, categorical, or dimensional).
 To facilitate the detection of feature type, recode binary variables as 0.5 and -0.5 and provide categorial variables in string format.
+Alternatively, you can provide a textfile with the names of all categorical variables ("categorical_vars.txt", see below).

 - **groups.txt**: Make sure that it is a binary variable.
 The format does not matter (string or numerical).

+- **categorical_vars.txt**: Optional - provide this file to identify categorical variables if you don't want to provide categorial variables in string format.
+Provide categorical variable names in one line and tabl-delimitted.
+Make sure that variable names match those in the features.txt.

 **Address missing values:**